mpalash/aliakbarmehta/content/blum-~-time-machine-and-utopias-longing-living-conditions-homecoming.md

   The Time Machines and Utopias is an exhibition series showcased in three museums: at the **[Gallen-Kallela Museum](https://www.gallen-kallela.fi/en/nayttely_tapahtuma/time-machines-and-utopias-wanderlust/)**, **[Ainola Museum](https://www.ainola.fi/?lang=en)** and **[Visavuori Museum](https://www.visavuori.com/en/welcome-to-visavuori/)**, which explore the museums’ possibilities to operate in our changing society.
 The exhibition is based on the topical theme of climate change intending to force a rethinking of our day-to-day choices on food, travel and housing.
 parent: Ballad of the Lost Utopian Meadow
+children:
+  - The art of making art seen through the lens of serving and consuming food
+  - The art of making art seen through the lens of serving and consuming food
 ---
 The exhibition at Gallen-Kallela museum focuses on travel and transport.
 The artist Akseli Gallen-Kallela’s (1865–1931) travels across oceans and to virgin forests open new perspectives on the reasons for travel and wanderlust.
 The exhibition transports the audience from Tyrvää in the 1880s to New Mexico in the 1920s with a visit in Old Rauma and snow-covered Konginkangas.